About Criminal Justice Degrees

 SVH: There are many.
 Students come in believing that crime rates are skyrocketing, that CSI techniques are all real, that one can become an FBI agent only after years of relevant work experience.
 There is a great media emphasis on criminals as the “other” which leads to a more punitive focus and a crime control orientation.
 The media also presents the system as trustworthy and near perfect, which it clearly is not.

-eL: What makes the criminal justice program at Arcadia University different than other programs?
+eLearners: What makes the criminal justice program at Arcadia University different than other programs

 SVH: I think what makes it most unique is how I teach the introduction course, Crime and Punishment.
 By focusing on morality and a critical examination of the “system” and system processing, it sets the tone for other courses.

 eLearners: In addition to your role as director of criminal justice, you are also director of global security and emergency management.
 Are these roles mutually exclusive, or do they overlap, and how?

 SVH: There are two programs that exist at Arcadia.
 There is some overlap in terms of two things: some of the criminal justice courses are required for the GSEM (General Studies: Elementary Education) major, and many students will major in one and minor in the other.
 Otherwise, there is not a great deal of overlap in terms of workload.
 The GSEM major is highly interdisciplinary, requiring courses in international studies and political science.

 eLearners: What is one of the more promising technological innovations in higher education and why is it so groundbreaking?
 What, if anything, have you done to adopt it in your teaching and research?

 SVH: I think the apps on the iPad and other tablets have a great deal of potential for introducing more creative methods of learning.
 I do not incorporate that into my classes yet but hope to one day.

 Learners: Tell us about your vision for the criminal justice field.
 Where do you think it is headed in the next five years (or beyond)?
 How does that relate to bachelor’s degree candidates in Arcadia’s program?